eliwoodsrapp/BSE-Portfolio/index.md

 ![Headstone Image](https://bluestampengineering.com/wp-content/uploads/2016/05/improve.jpg)

 # Final Milestone
 For my final milestone, I added the camera to the car, and re-programmed the robot for ball tracking.
 First, I secured the camera.
 I also secured a portable phone charger to the robot, which had the correct voltage to power the Pi, finally giving my robot mobility.
 Then, I worked on the code.
 Programming was difficult, and
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.

 <iframe width="967" height="544" src="https://www.youtube.com/embed/EPnFZ90-Yls?list=PLe-u_DjFx7eujQBN2E6SXTYd1A-A5wa6Z" title="Eli R Milestone 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>